 For many years, many cultures have moved towards a norm where there is more tolerance of one another and more acceptance of our differences, and we have learned to acknowledge the uniqueness and specialness of one another.
 In our best moments, we have celebrated the diversity of our nations and bettered ourselves because of it.
-Tragically, with the advancements of technology and the social wave of entitlement and self-inflated sense of voice, we have taken on personas that seek to divide instead of unite, and we have acted out in ways through social networking which create a culture of public humiliation and degradation.
+Tragically, with the advancements of technology and the social wave of entitlement and self-inflated sense of voice, we have taken on personas that seek to divide instead of unite, and we have acted out in ways through social networking which create a culture of public humiliation and degradation known as cyber bullying.
 It is only in extreme crises such as 9-11 in the US, bombings in England, France, and a plethora of horrific acts of terror throughout the world, that we feel a short-lived surge of unity and togetherness, allowing common threads of vulnerability and humanity to take hold of us as we move in unison toward a compassionate response.
-During these critical times we open our minds and our hearts to the human truth that the vaccine which will inoculate us against the divisive brutality on the Internet, or in our real lives, is within us.
+During these critical times we open our minds and our hearts to the human truth that the vaccine which will inoculate us against the divisive brutality on the Internet, where cyber bullying is common, or in our real lives, is within us.
 We recognize that although we are each different and unique, at our core we know the truth of being similar.

 How, then, do we move from a norm that has facilitated the development a false persona of empowerment, entitlement, and endangerment to one of compassionate respect and regard for one another?

 We can start a dialogue which reinforces our sameness.